google.com, pub-8802863805012006., DIRECT, f08c47fec0942fa0

 Once you’ve hooked your reader, provide some background information to establish context.
 Every research paper is unique, so your introduction should be too.
 Here are some key elements to implement:

-1. Start Broad, Then Narrow: Begin with a general overview of your research topic.
+1. Start broad, then narrow: Begin with a general overview of your research topic.
 Gradually narrow your focus to address the specific area you’re investigating.

 2. Outline Your Goals: Clearly state the objective of your research and the anticipated benefits it will bring.
 Briefly explain the structure of your paper and the methods you’ll use to present your findings.

-3. Highlight the Significance: Explain why you chose this research topic and how it contributes to existing knowledge in your field.
+3. Highlight the significance: Explain why you chose this research topic and how it contributes to existing knowledge in your field.
 A strong rationale keeps the reader engaged.

 4. Contextualize Your Research: Mention relevant previous research, both recent and historical.
 This demonstrates your familiarity with the field and positions your work within the existing body of knowledge.